mkieblesz/local-workspace/README.md

         │   |
         │   └───logs
         │   │   <number>.order_log      # file used to record last repo output which then is used by gnu parallel to multiplex output
-        │   │   common.duration_log     # timing of run commands using eval.sh and make_compose.sh scripts
+        │   │   common.duration_log     # timing of run commands using eval.sh and make_docker.sh scripts
         │   │   <custom>.duration_log   # same as the above but used by benchmark scripts only │   |
         │   └───tmp